percona/psmdb-docs/source/install/apt.rst

 Using Percona Server for MongoDB
 ================================

-|Percona Server for MongoDB| stores data files in :file:`/var/lib/mongodb/` by default.
-The configuration file is :file:`/etc/mongod.conf`.
+By default, |Percona Server for MongoDB| stores data files in :file:`/var/lib/mongodb/` and configuration parameters in :file:`/etc/mongod.conf`.

 1. Starting the service